Aayush-patel-1696/RuQuant/README.md

 # RuQuant
-Parallel Implementation of vector manupalation using threading
+Parallel Implementation of vector manupulation using threading